nodeshift-archived/license-reporter/CONTRIBUTING.md

 ```

 Go to https://github.com/yourusername/license-reporter and select your feature branch.
-Click the 'Pull Request' button and fill out the form.
+Click the `Pull Request` button and fill out the form.